ssentinull/hugo-portfolio/content/blogs/create-a-portfolio-using-hugo.md

 Now that we got the appearance out of the way, let's continue to the main reason why we're making this site in the first place; to showcase yourself and your projects.
 We'll start with the former.
 In the navigation bar, there already exists a button that redirects you to the 'About' page.
 But if you click on it, Hugo will redirect you to a `404 Page Not Found` page.
 The reason is because that page doesn't exist yet.

-Hugo works is by reading contents of `.md` files inside the `/content` directory and generate static pages based on the texts inside said directory.
+Hugo works by reading the contents of `.md` files inside the `/content` directory, then it generates static pages based on the texts.
 How the static pages get routed is dictated in the `config.toml` file.

 {{< code language="toml" title="config.toml" id="2" isCollapsed="true" >}}